 Caleb Winebrenner is a storyteller, poet, and educator.
 He holds an MA in Educational Theatre.
 At both the high school and college levels, he crafts his classes to be engaging events for everyone.
 Caleb has been a member of the TLA Network Council for several years, and he is chair of the 2019 and 2020 Power of Words conference.
 He will address how to facilitate and teach for different learning styles and accommodating special needs, speaking both as an educator and from his own experiences of living with cerebral palsy.

-Suzi Q. Smith is the Community Outreach Coordinator for Lighthouse Writers Workshop in Denver, A nationally recognized slam poet and coach (and one of the most well-known performing poets in the U.S.), she is currently the co-chair of the Denver Commission on Cultural Affairs.
-An artist and educator whose primary language is poetry, Suzi has taught creative writing, poetry, spoken word, public speaking, MC school, and social studies for over a decade.
-She’s been an educator in many diverse environments: elementary schools, middle schools, traditional and alternative pathways high schools, hospitals, residential treatment centers, prisons, and more.
-Suzi will address how to build adaptive and inclusive facilitation models that allow you to respond to the needs of the population you serve.
+Suzi Q. Smith is a nationally recognized slam poet and coach (and one of the most well-known performing poets in the U.S.) and is currently the co-chair of the Denver Commission on Cultural Affairs.
+Performing in the U.S. for over a decade, she has shared stages with Nikki Giovanni, the late Gil Scott Heron, and many more.
+As a community organizer, Suzi began her career working for a civil rights organization in Denver.
+An educator whose primary language is poetry, she has taught creative writing, poetry, spoken word, public speaking, MC school, and social studies, and has worked extensively with youth.
+Suzi's served as a Teaching Artist with Youth on Record, and as a coach of Denver Minor Disturbance Youth Poetry Slam, resulting in two international championships.
+Suzi has worked in many diverse environments: elementary schools, middle schools, traditional and alternative pathways high schools, hospitals, residential treatment centers, prisons, and more.
+She will address how to build adaptive and inclusive facilitation models that allow you to respond to the needs of the population you serve.

 Caryn Mirriam-Goldberg (bio below) will speak on facilitating difficult situations and challenging individuals and communities.